Lancelot39/Lancelot39.github.io/_pages/about.md

 ======
 Most of my research work are open-source.
 Here are some my preferable projects!
 * [**YuLan-Chat**](https://github.com/RUC-GSAI/YuLan-Chat)
+  * YuLan-Chat-2 is released, which is developed by continually-pretraining and instruction-tuning LLaMA-2 with high-quality English and Chinese data.
+It can support 8k maximum length now, and outperforms other llama-2-based bilingual LLM on MMLU, C-Eval and AGIEval-Gaokao.
   * YuLan-Chat is a chat-based large language model developed based on fine-tuning LLaMA with high-quality English and Chinese instructions.
 YuLan-Chat can chat with users to well follow English or Chinese instructions, and can be deployed on an GPU (A800-80G or RTX3090) after quantization.
 YuLan (Simplified Chinese 玉兰), which represents Yulan Magnolia, is the campus flower of Renmin University of China.
 * [**CRSLab**](https://github.com/RUCAIBox/CRSLab)
   * CRSLab is an open-source toolkit for building Conversational Recommender System (CRS).
 It contains comprehensive benchmark models and datasets, extensive and standard evaluation protocols, general and extensible structure, human-machine interaction interfaces, and is easy to get started.